 Pianos for People has tax exempt status under section 501 (c) (3) of the Internal Revenue Code; therefore, donations of cash and goods are tax deductible.
 EIN: 47-4084512

 Pianos for People is unable to provide taxation advice, and we recommend that you consult a taxation specialist to clarify guidelines for donating an instrument.
 It is the responsibility of the donor to determine the fair market value of the instrument, and for claims of more than $5,000, you must have the instrument formally appraised.
-As the beneficiary of the donation, IRS regulations prohibit Pianos for People and its business partner, Jackson Pianos, from providing an appraisal.
+As the beneficiary of the donation, IRS regulations prohibit Pianos for People from providing an appraisal.
 Unless an appraisal is provided to Pianos for People from a third party technician, the taxation receipt will acknowledge the donation with a description of the instrument, without stating a value.

 The following IRS links may be useful to you.